DavidPerez3/iotChallengeGroup10/README.md

 # IoT Project: Group 10

 ## Project Description
 This repository contains the implementation of our IoT project for the course "Internet of Things."
 Our project focuses on creating a system that integrates sensors, data processing, and visualization to provide innovative solutions for monitoring and managing environmental data effectively.
-This project consists of a simulation of a medical consult to an elderly pacient, who lives alone in his house.
+This project consists of a simulation of a medical consult with an elderly patient, who lives alone in his house.

 ### Objectives
 1. Develop a functional IoT solution integrating multiple components.